The Seton's of Meldrum Descent

 m.
 Alexander Birnie of Tillilet

-(d) George Seton of Barra and Bourtie, Chancellor of Aberdeen (1613), Vicar of Bethelnie and Chaplain of Collihill, called the Tutor of Meldrum, dsp.
+(f) George Seton of Barra, and of Bourtie.
+Legitimized on 8th Dec, 1581.
+Chancellor of Aberdeen (1613), Vicar of Bethelnie and Chaplain of Collihill, called the Tutor of Meldrum, dsp.

 m.
 Margaret Rolland (dau of William Rolland, Master of the Mint)